The following are frequently asked questions about the IUP Community Attitudes about Sexual Violence Survey:

 How and when do I take the survey?

-The survey will be open April 1-18, 2016.
-On April 1, students will receive an e-mail invitation to participate in the survey.
+On April 4, 2018, students will receive an e-mail invitation to participate in the survey.
 Once students follow the survey link in the e-mail, they will directly enter the survey.

 A student may take the survey at any time, 24 hours a day, seven days a week, on any computer or mobile device.
 Internet access is required.